Penn Vet holds a leadership in the field of stem cell and germ cell biology spearheaded by the pioneering work of Dr. Ralph Brinster.

 Research in Dr. Narayan Avadahni’s laboratory focuses on mitochondrial function, apoptosis, signal transduction and oncogenesis.

-Drs.
-Kurt Hankenson and Susan Volk study the regulation of proliferation and differentiation in adult, bone marrow-derived mesenchymal stem cells (MSC).
+Dr. Susan Volk studies the regulation of proliferation and differentiation in adult, bone marrow-derived mesenchymal stem cells (MSC).
 Since MSC are easily purified from marrow and can develop into multiple cell types, they are actively pursued as a cell therapeutic not only for bone but for brain, heart, skin, and cartilage.
 However, many aspects need to be addressed before efficient therapeutic protocols can be developed.
 Current work investigates interaction between MSC and their microenvironment considering a variety of local regulatory mechanisms as well as delivery of MSC to injured tissues in hydrogels.

 Dr. Makoto Senoo’s research explores the potential of adult stem cells to cross their own lineage and establish a framework of stem cell plasticity using epithelial stem cells as a model.
 Stem cell aging will also be studied in a cell autonomous manner by comparing stem cells from different lifetime points in the same environmental platform.
 Factors produced by the stem cell “niche” will also be identified and changes in the expression of these environmental factors during aging are investigated.
 Insights obtained will lead to a novel approach to utilize adult stem cells in regenerative medicine.